Amarin Reports Third Quarter 2019 Financial Results and Provides Update on Operations

 Conference Call and Webcast Information

 Amarin will host a conference call at 7:30 a.m.
-ET today, November 1, 2018.
+ET today, November 5, 2019.
 The call will be webcast live with slides and accessible through the investor relations section of the company’s website at www.amarincorp.com.
 The call can also be heard via telephone by dialing 877-407-8033.
 A replay of the call will be made available for a period of two weeks following the conference call.
-To hear a replay of the call, dial 877-481-4010 (inside
+To hear a replay of the call, dial 877-481-4010 (inside the United States) or 919-882-2331 (outside the United States).
+A replay of the call will also be available through the company's website shortly after the call.
+For both dial-in numbers please use conference ID 55910.

 Use of Non-GAAP Adjusted Financial Information